-There are two options that are presented for consideration in this sub-section related to the implementation of an HCD for the Melville Street HCD Study (see Figures 35 & 36).
-The proposed boundaries were determined based on a variety of factors that contribute to the Melville Street HCD Study Character Statement described in subsection 6.5 of this report and influenced by the "Guidelines for Cultural Landscapes,"

-including Heritage Districts" (Section 4.1) of the S&Gs.
+There were two options that are presented for consideration in this sub-section related to the implementation of an HCD for the Melville Street HCD Study (see Figures 35 & 36).
+The proposed boundaries were determined based on a variety of factors that contribute to the Melville Street HCD Study Character Statement described in subsection 6.5 of this report and influenced by the "Guidelines for Cultural Landscapes, including Heritage Districts" (Section 4.1) of the S&Gs.
 The following identifies factors that were used to guide the boundary options:

-- Concentration of contributing built features (including, but not limited to, buildings or structures constructed between 1870-1930 and representative of prominent architectural styles of: Worker's Cottage, Edwardian, Queen Anne, Ontario Cottage or considered early or unique/ rare); - Historical land patterns as it relates to early surveys and plans and spatial organization (historical surveys of 1837, 1855 and 1873); - Visual relationships between built features and landscape elements (i.e. tree boulevard, pedestrian paths, background of the Niagara Escarpment); - Concentration of historic landmarks/ notable buildings; - Circulation routes and patterns (street patterns and parking); - Landscape (ecological, vegetation and water) and elements (i.e. narrow treed boulevards, walls/fences); - Landforms/topography (i.e. Niagara Escarpment); and, - Concentration of previously identified potential and identified cultural heritage resources, including pre-confederation buildings and structures identified by the City and through additional research completed in this report.
+- Concentration of contributing built features (including, but not limited to, buildings or structures constructed between 1880-1930 and representative of prominent architectural styles including: Late Victorian (including Queen Anne Revival), Edwardian Classicism (including the American Foursquare variation); and Cottages (including Worker's Cottages, Ontario Cottages, Gothic Revival Cottages); - Historical land patterns as it relates to early surveys and plans and spatial organization (historical surveys of 1837, 1855 and 1873); - Visual relationships between built features and landscape elements (i.e., tree boulevard, pedestrian paths, background of the Niagara Escarpment); - Concentration of historic landmarks/ notable buildings; - Circulation routes and patterns (street patterns and parking); - Landscape (ecological, vegetation and water) and elements (i.e., narrow treed boulevards, walls/fences); - Landforms/topography (Niagara Escarpment); and, - Concentration of previously identified potential and identified cultural heritage resources, including pre-confederation buildings and structures identified by the City and through additional research completed in this report.

-The proposed HCD boundaries omit both Witherspoon Street (3% of contributing properties) and Alma Street (less than 1% of contributing properties) as these both had a limited number of contributing resources.
-The north side of Victoria Street includes several heavily altered and new buildings, however, has been included due to the high concentration of contributing resources on the south side of the street.
+The proposed HCD boundaries omit both Witherspoon Street (approximately 5% of contributing properties) and Alma Street (approximately 1% of contributing properties) as these both had a limited number of contributing resources.
+However, the north side of Victoria Street, which includes several heavily altered and new buildings, has been included due to the high concentration of contributing resources on the south side of the street.